onionymous/ctf_challenges/dicectf2024/spellbound/README.md

 If any of these checks fail, `onBind` will just return `null` as the binder interface and not the actual binder.

 ### DictionaryApp
 This app has an exported activity that other apps can launch.
-The activity will bind to DictionaryService in `onCreate` and then send words to it / receives definitions back, and this gets rendered onscreen.
+The activity will bind to DictionaryService in `onCreate`, send a word to it, receive a defintion back, and display it onscreen.

+Note it also unbinds the services upon navigating away, this is intended so you don't accidentally stumble on the solution if you had DictionaryApp open already while launching AttackerApp directly from Android Studio or something.

 ## solution